 After presenting the results of NRRI's survey on extended calling area policies and practices, the report reviews the objections to extended calling area practices that have been set forth by interexchange carriers.
 The report then reviews various state inquiries into the viability of established local calling scope policies and practices in view of the mandate of the 1996 Act.
-Issues encountered in the course of this review are identified as pertinent for consideration in state commissions' assessments of "preexisting agreements" which, pursuant to Section 252 of the 1996 Act, are to be filed with state regulatory commissions for review and approval.4 By and large, these agreements previously established interconnection arrangements for the purpose of providing EAS between non-competing, incumbent local exchange carriers (LECs).
+Issues encountered in the course of this review are identified as pertinent for consideration in state commissions' assessments of "preexisting agreements" which, pursuant to Section 252 of the 1996 Act, are to be filed with state regulatory commissions for review and approval.
+By and large, these agreements previously established interconnection arrangements for the purpose of providing EAS between non-competing, incumbent local exchange carriers (LECs).
+A subset of these agreements is required to be filed with state regulatory commissions by June 30, 1997, and the FCC has encouraged all carriers to file preexisting agreements with the appropriate state commission by that time.
+Some incumbent LECs have sought to renegotiate their preexisting agreements prior to their submission to state commissions for review and approval.
+The report concludes with a proposal that state regulators consider the intrastate universal service policy arena as a forum for the resolution of the issues encountered in the case studies presented herein: by imposing extended calling scope requirements on eligible telecommunications carriers (ETCs).